FarronF/limerick-council-meetings/meetings/2021/02/03-Virtual Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd December 2020.md

 In proposing the Motion, Councillor Galvin requested that a pedestrian crossing be provided

-in the interest of child safety and that funding of this crossing be considered under the Great--- 7
+in the interest of child safety and that funding of this crossing be considered under the Great
+---
+7

 Southern Greenway Project.